Extended Warranty Vehicle Inspections

 Get an Inspection and Get Covered

-Has your manufacturer’s comprehensive warranty run out?
+Has your manufacturer’s original comprehensive warranty run out?
 No problem!
 You can still get extended warranty coverage — but we do need an inspection of the vehicle first.
 Inspections keep insurance premiums lower by eliminating pre-existing conditions from the equation.
 It also allows for the best and fastest claims service when something does happen.
 We have convenience in mind and often can arrange an inspection at your home, work, or even a mall parking lot.

 How It Works:

 Get a Warranty Quote

 Before getting your inspection you need a warranty quote.
 The vehicle should be registered in the name of the person getting the inspection.

 Complete the inspection request form and you will be contacted to confirm your appointment.
 You don’t pay anything until the inspection is complete.

 A certified mechanic performs a detailed inspection, taking photos and notes of the car’s condition.
 No need to be present during the inspection.